mike1372/cargarage/README.md

 SYNOPSIS
 ========

-A web app that allows people to post their cars to share with others.
-Users will be able to put up photos and details of their cars.
+A web app that allows people to post detaisl of their cars to share with others.
+Users will be able to put up photos and technical details of their cars, create and manipulate garages for them to put their cars into (analogous to a photo album) as well as access detailed technical information about popular car makes and models to assist them in comleting their car entries.

 MODELS
 ======

-The following models will be used to construct this app:
+### The following object models will be used to construct this app:

 USER
 ----